 WRivA officially became the Friends Of Werribee River Park (FOWRP) in July 2012.
 As the FOWRP WRivA has to work within the Park’s strategic plan and management policies, as well as following Parks Victoria’s volunteer charter:

 - Work as part of the Parks Victoria team and demonstrate professional behavior towards Parks Victoria staff, other volunteers, and the public

 - Collaborate with Parks Victoria in activity planning and implementation, paying due respect to Parks Victoria’s management objectives and capacity and responsibilities

 - Follow specific instructions, requirements and guidelines and take reasonable care of themselves and others;

 - Take opportunities to improve individual and group skills and capabilities for participating in park management;

 - Recognize and not exceed individual physical and skill limits;

 - Provide feedback and constructive comment aimed at improving Parks Victoria’s management of volunteer activities.

 The park has limited facilities and is relatively unknown to the general public.
 The park needs a modern safe and accessible connection to Wyndham’s River Path and the Federation Trail at Concorde Cres Werribee.
-Prohibiting factors present currently include a litter strewn, gravel spread and untidy area leading onto the sewer aqueduct, which provides the way for foot traffic across the river, and an un-safe pathway under the Maltby Bypass to and from the park.
+Prohibiting factors present currently include a litter, gravel spread, and untidy area leading onto the sewer aqueduct, which provides the way for foot traffic across the river, and an unsafe pathway under the Maltby Bypass to and from the park.